MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-verticals.md

 The vertical management experience is wizard driven, you're guided through steps to define the vertical's name, content source, and scope of the content to search.
 You can also use a limited set of [Keyword Query Language (KQL)](#keyword-query-language-(KQL)) to narrow the scope.

-Following are the steps to modify the out of box verticals or create the custom verticals on Microsoft Search in [SharePoint home](https://sharepoint.com/), [Office](https://office.com/), or [Bing](https://bing.com/).
+Follow the steps to modify the out of box verticals or create the custom verticals on Microsoft Search in [SharePoint home](https://sharepoint.com/), [Office](https://office.com/), or [Bing](https://bing.com/).

 ### Manage organization-level verticals